wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

         /home/techzone/wlp/bin/server start pbwserver

-4. Reload and test PlantsByWebSphere application in the browser
+4. Reload and test the PlantsByWebSphere application in the browser

         http://localhost:9080/PlantsByWebSphere